Programs > Brochure

 |Housing options:||Student Responsibilty with support from IIP and/or Host Organization||Program Group:||International Internship Program|

-Candidates with interests in education, child psychology, or related disciplines are encouraged to apply.
-Experience in working with children would be a large asset, as well as any teaching, tutoring, or coaching experience.
+Qualifications: Candidates interested in education, child psychology, or related disciplines are encouraged to apply.
+Experience in working with children would be a large asset, including previous teaching, tutoring, or coaching experience.
 Useful skills would be lesson planning, developing teaching resources, and the ability to deliver a lesson plan to meet specific learning objectives.

 |Dates / Deadlines:|